retched/ZC-USPSRestful/README.md

 ## Known Limitations/Issues

-- For some reason, the API does not return rates for First-Class Mail International Package Service when one of the selected add-ons is insurance or if there is a declared value.
-To that end, the script will not present the Insurance option to the API for calculation by default.
-This can be overridden by commenting out the line 1291 and uncommenting line 1300.
 - As mentioned above in the last FAQ, the registered trademark symbols do not appear in the API results sent from the server.
 This isn't something I care to fix although if asked or suggested, I could theoretically put them back in the appropriate places.
 - Trying to visit `cmd=configuration&gID=6` while this module is active, will cause that admin configurator to break.
 This is likely because the display functions uses custom functions that are cooked directly into the modules file itself and not loaded separately into a separate functions file.
 This will likely be fixed in a future version by moving the functions being referenced to a separate functions file.
 If you do need to visit that particular view while this module is installed, it is recommended that you disable and remove the module (not via the plugin manager but the shipping modules manager) to view what you need and then when you're ready, reenable it.
 - Not all of the Observers/Notifier triggers made it here from the original USPS module.
 I kind of eye-balled this and tried to place the original triggers and observers where I best-guessed they fit in at.
 But I'm not going to lie, I'm not too confident I got them all or even applied them in the correct manner.
 If you are a developer/siteowner and you used one or more of the notifiers/observers classes that I missed, please feel free to reach out to me via the ZenCart forums PM system or the ZenCart thread linked above.
 (Missing about six of them as of this release, but I'll pass through and readd them as I can.)